mykol64/Peak/README.md

 ## Changes from Glance

-* Completely new, streamlined & minimal look
+➕&nbsp; Completely new, streamlined & minimal look

-* Additional date display options
+➕&nbsp; Additional date display options

-* Tapping the center of the display (the time and date area) toggles the visibility of the time and date
+➕&nbsp; Tapping the center of the display (the time and date area) toggles the visibility of the time and date

-* Tapping the glucose reading attempts a refresh, and what's that—a basic animation!?
+➕&nbsp; Tapping the glucose reading attempts a refresh, and what's that—a basic animation!?

-* Low battery icon only appears when device is at or below 15%
+➕&nbsp; Low battery icon only appears when device is at or below 15%

+➕&nbsp; Improved UX of settings interface

 ## Features